-Beer, bacon and caramelized onions all come together in this hearty Crockpot Beef and Beer Stew – Carbonnade Flamande recipe.
-With just the right amount of warming spices this stew satisfies on so many levels – using a crockpot makes it weeknight easy, especially with my tips!
+Beer, bacon and caramelized onions all come together in this hearty Slow Cooker Beef Stew with Caramelized Onions and Beer.
+Known as Carbonnade Flamande in Belgium, this slow cooker beef stew is flavored with just the right amount of warming spices!
+Using a crockpot makes it weeknight easy, especially with my tips!

 This past April, I explored the historic city of Bruges in Belgium – and had my first introduction to Carbonnade Flamande!
-After 10+ days in Paris I was ready for some comfort food, and this Crockpot beef and beer stew – Carbonnade Flamande absolutely hit the spot – and went on my list of dishes to research and make when I got home.
+After 10+ days in Paris I was ready for some comfort food, and this Slow Cooker Beef Stew with Caramelized Onions and Beer – or Carbonnade Flamande absolutely hit the spot – and went on my list of dishes to research and make when I got home.

 Carbonnade Flamande is an old peasant dish and can be found throughout Belgium as well as the northern portion of France that borders Belgium and Germany.

-As you might expect their are a number of variations of this dish – from the type of beer used, to additional spices (in the Alsace region many recipes call for adding a slice of Pain d’epices -a spice bread- to the stew!) to other vegetables being added – Jacques Pepin adds carrots and potatoes to his version.
+As you might expect their are a number of variations of this this Slow Cooker Beef Stew with Caramelized Onions and Beer – from the type of beer used, to additional spices (in the Alsace region many recipes call for adding a slice of Pain d’epices -a spice bread- to the stew!) to other vegetables being added – Jacques Pepin adds carrots and potatoes to his version.

 So, what is a cook to do??

-Relax!
-The true “key” to this dish is to use a good beer – one that you enjoy the taste of – and if that means you have to sample one or two to get the right one… well, it’s a tough job and somebody has to do it, right?
+- The “keys” to this dish are caramelized onions and using a good beer – one that you enjoy the taste of – and if that means you have to sample one or two to get the right one… well, it’s a tough job and somebody has to do it, right?

-A nice belgian ale works nicely here, but others beers work as well – I used a Samuel Adams Winter Lager but their Fresh as Helles would work beautifully too!
+- A Belgian ale works but other beers work as well – I used a Samuel Adams Winter Lager but their Fresh as Helles would work beautifully too!

-Secondly, spend the extra time to really caramelize the onions.
-Tip: you can caramelize the onions a few days before you make the stew or, better yet, make a large batch and freeze them and then just add them to the stew!
+- Spend the extra time to really caramelize the onions.
+Tip: you can caramelize the onions a few days before you make the stew or, better yet, make a large batch and freeze them and then just add them to this Slow Cooker Beef Stew.

 Looking for more Stews?
 Check out these recipes for more winter warmers!